cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 These hybrids should be accompanied by pseudocode and test vectors.

 This list includes two options at the ~128-bit security level (due to current implementation/deployment trends) and one at a higher level.

-The DT would be happy for the RG to omit C(I) above should there not be significant implementations for which C(II) and C(III) are hard.
-The DT did not attempt to survey implementations to determine this.

 There is demand for other hybrid variants that either use different primitives (RSA, NTRU, Classic McEliece, FrodoKEM), parameters, or that